-The Group’s key contributors are RCE Marketing Sdn Bhd (“RCEM”) and its subsidiaries (“RCEM Group”), the main financier and total solutions provider to our business partners.
-They in turn provide shariah-compliant financing to their customers, who are primarily civil servants.
-The monthly repayments are received from customers through direct salary deduction.
+Key contributors to the Group are RCE Marketing Sdn Bhd (“RCEM”) and its subsidiaries (“RCEM Group”) and EXP Payment Sdn Bhd (“EXP”).
+These entities collectively serve as total solutions provider to our business partners, which in turn also provide shariah-compliant financing to their end customers who are primarily civil servants.
+Repayments from these customers are through monthly direct salary deductions.

-To complement RCEM Group’s businesses, EXP Payment Sdn Bhd (“EXP”) was acquired in 2014 as it provides collection services for payroll deduction of government departments under the purview of Accountant General’s Department of Malaysia as an alternative to deductions done via Biro Perkhidmatan Angkasa.
+Meanwhile, EXP provides salary deduction collection management services for Government departments.
+The deduction is done under the purview of the Accountant General’s Department of Malaysia as an alternative to deduction services provided by Biro Perkhidmatan Angkasa.

 SUMMARY OF GROUP FINANCIAL PERFORMANCE

 For the financial year ended (“FYE”) 2021, the Group recorded a higher revenue of RM293.5 million from RM284.2 million in FYE 2020, a 3.3% year-on-year growth.
 This was mainly led by higher early settlement income arising from higher refinancing activities by customers, backed by marginal financing base growth of 1.4% from RM1.82 billion in FYE 31 March 2020 to RM1.85 billion.
 Revenue growth remained healthy despite the COVID-19 pandemic (“pandemic”) driven disruptions as a result of our effort in implementing ongoing sales and marketing initiatives to boost disbursements.